fireship-io/fireship.io/README.md

-## Fireship 2.0
+## Fireship

 The [Fireship PRO](https://fireship.io) course platform frontend built with Svelte, Tailwind, Hugo, Firebase, & Flamethrower.

 ## Contributing

-All static content is managed with Hugo.
+All static content is managed with Hugo in the `content` dir.
 You can easily fix typos by modifying the markdown directly in GitHub.

 ### How to Run it